exonum/exonum/INSTALL.md

 Below you can find instructions on how to obtain them for the different operating systems:

 ## macOS
-If you use `homebrew` you can simple install needed libraries with the command:
+If you use `homebrew` you can simply install needed libraries with the command:
 ```shell
 brew install libsodium leveldb openssl
 ```

 ## Linux
-For deb based systems like Debian or Ubuntu you need to the following packages:
+For deb based systems like Debian or Ubuntu you need the following packages:
 ```shell
 apt install build-essential libsodium-dev libleveldb-dev libssl-dev
 ```